 One of the common features of TS is shortness of stature, with the average height of an adult woman who has the syndrome who has not received human growth hormone being 4' 8".
-People are usually shorter at birth with an average length of 18.5", compared to an average of twenty inches for all girls.
-The growth failure continues on after the person is born with the majority of females falling below the average growth curve for height during their childhood.
-Girls with TS who do not receive hormone replacement commonly do not experience a growth spurt during puberty and continue to grow at a slow rate through the age of early-twenties.
-A number of girls who do receive hormone treatment achieve low-to-average adult height.
+People are usually shorter at birth, with an average length of 18.5", compared to an average of twenty inches for all girls.
+The growth failure continues on after the person is born, with the majority of females falling below the average growth curve for height during their childhood.
+Girls with TS who do not receive hormone replacement commonly do not experience a growth spurt during puberty and continue to grow at a slow rate through the age of early twenties.
+Some girls who do receive hormone treatment achieve low-to-average adult height.

 Premature ovarian failure:

-There are a number of features that are characteristic and associated with Turner syndrome.
+There are several features that are characteristic and associated with Turner syndrome.
 The presence and severity of these features tend to vary greatly among people.
 These features can include:

 Intelligence is another feature that differs among people who have Turner syndrome.
-On average people with TS have the same overall intelligence and intellectual variance as people in the general population.
-People with TS, however, many times have difficulty with imagining objects in relation to each other, as well as nonverbal memory and attention.
-The reason this is important is because it may present issues with sense of direction, math, social skills, or manual dexterity.
+On average, people with TS have the same overall intelligence and intellectual variance as people in the general population.
+People with TS, however, many times have difficulty with imagining objects relating to each other, as well as nonverbal memory and attention.
+The reason this is important is that it may present issues with sense of direction, math, social skills, or manual dexterity.

 Risks of Turner Syndrome

 There are some different medical issues that happen more often in people who have Turner syndrome than in those who do not.
 People with TS should be regularly screened to find out if any of these issues exist.
 The majority of the conditions may be successfully managed with appropriate medical care.

 Approximately one-third of people with TS experience some form of cardiac issue; these problems are mostly left-sided and can include:

 - Narrowing of the aorta and bicuspid aortic valve